spdx/spdx-3-model/model/Software/Classes/Sbom.md

 ## Summary

-A container for a grouping of SPDX-3.0 content characterizing details about a software product.
+A collection of SPDX Elements describing a single package.

 ## Description

-A Software Bill of Materials (SBOM) is a container for a grouping of SPDX-3.0 content characterizing details about a software product.
+A Software Bill of Materials (SBOM) is a collection of SPDX Elements describing a single package.
 This could include details of the content and composition of the product, provenance details of the product and/or its composition, licensing information, known quality or security issues, etc.